The intelligence & security layer

 agent infrastructure

 One-click OAuth to all major platforms.
-Automatic token refresh, secure credential storage, and a unified API for every data source your agent needs.
+Automatic token refresh, secure credential storage, and one connection layer for every data source your agent needs.

 Google Ads